Business, Financial & Land Use and Zoning law throughout the United States

 Before law school, Lawrence graduated from Oakland University in 2010 with a B.A., cum laude, in Political Science with a minor in History.
 While at Oakland, he spent a summer studying abroad in Israel where he also volunteered teaching English to young Israeli children.
 In his free time, Lawrence enjoys running, reading, and playing basketball.
 His favorite books include The Lord of the Rings Trilogy and David McCullough’s biography of John Adams.
 Lawrence was born and raised here in Michigan and is firmly rooted to the community through his family, his friends, and his church.
-He and his wife Jennifer are expecting their first child in December, 2014.
+He, his wife Jennifer, and their daughter live in Macomb County.

 To schedule a consultation, please call us at (313) 859-6000 or email us today.